EBZebra/docs/edge/source/guide/tutorial/imager.md

 This method takes the image that has been passed as data in the `capData` JSON object and assigns it to the src attribute of the img display element which displays the image on-screen.

 ###STEP 8: Add a method to clear the displayed image
-* For convenience, we will **add a method to clear the displayed image** at the end of the script section:
+* For convenience, we will **add a method to clear the displayed image** at the end of the SCRIPT section:

 Sample JavaScript: